 Volunteer crews carry out many different restoration activities essential for maintaining healthy habitats on Arboretum grounds.
-Some of the activities you can get involved with are: controlling invasive species, monitoring wildlife and plant populations, implementing prescribed fire, collecting native seeds, and planting native species, among other activities
+They assist with controlling invasive species, monitoring wildlife and plant populations, implementing prescribed fire, collecting native seeds, planting native species, and other activities.

-The Team is composed of several Restoration Groups.
-Please check with the Volunteer Office to find out which Groups are currently accepting new volunteers or click to view current volunteer opportunities.
+The team is composed of several restoration groups.
+Please check with the Volunteer Office to find out which groups are currently accepting new volunteers or view current volunteer opportunities.